 Please note that you must have a valid Passport with a minimum of 6+ months on it or you will not be able to travel.
 Your passport must also be in excellent condition - the presentation of damaged passports may mean they are unable to travel.
 Your passport must be machine readable otherwise you will be denied boarding.
 For further advice, please contact your local passport office.

 If you do not have the correct documentation to travel, including visas where required, you will be turned away at check-in.
 It is your responsibility to ensure that your travel documentations are in order.
 Please note that if you are travelling on a one-way ticket, most countries will not allow you to enter without relevant visas or documentation.

 If you have a connecting flight via a third country, you may also require a transit visa.
 For further information, please ensure you contact the consulate of the country you are travelling through.
 For the most up to date information on visas, passports, health and travel advice worldwide, please ensure you check on the following web sites for UK Visas, Home Office and Foreign and Commonwealth Office.

 Do I need a Visa to travel to the USA?

 Passport holders of the USA visa waiver program (Countries listed below) are eligible to travel without an American visa but will have to obtain an ESTA authorisation 72 hours prior to traveling to the United States.
-The cost of applying for an Esta is $14 (equivalent to approximately £9.00 according to rate of exchange).
+The cost of applying for an Esta is $14 (equivalent to approximately £11.00 according to the current rate of exchange).
 For further information on the Visa Waiver Program and how to proceed with your application please visit the US Department of Homeland Security website: https://esta.cbp.dhs.gov.
 For countries outside of the Wavier programme passengers will need to consult the American Embassy for visa application details.

 Countries participating in the Visa Waiver Program include: